 - Lastly, be aware of the fawn’s behaviour.
 If it is crying and shivering, that could indicate the fawn is in distress, in which case you should contact your local wildlife rehabilitation organization.
 But if the deer is sitting quietly and comfortably it is likely perfectly fine.

-Don’t miss Hope Swinimer on the Main Stage at The Ottawa Cottage Life & Backyard Show.
-Hope will presenting at the show on Friday, April 12 at 1pm, Saturday, April 13 at 11am, and Sunday, April 14 at 12pm.
-The Canadian wildlife rehabilitator and star of Cottage Life’s long-running series Hope for Wildlife will take the stage with Cottage Life magazine’s Deputy Editor, Liann Bobechko to discuss helpful facts and tips every cottager should know about wildlife in cottage country.
+Don’t miss Hope Swinimer on the OLG stage at The Royal Winter Fair.
+Hope will presenting at the show on Thursday Nov.
+7th at 6pm, Friday Nov.
+8th at 2pm, and Saturday Nov.
+9th at 11am.
+The Canadian wildlife rehabilitator and star of Cottage Life’s long-running series Hope for Wildlife will take the stage with Cottage Life magazine’s Deputy Editor, Liann Bobechko to discuss helpful facts and tips everyone should know about living with wildlife.

-And tune-in to a new season of Hope For Wildlife, Fridays at 10et/7pt on Cottage Life TV—now in free preview.
+And tune-in to Season 9 of Hope For Wildlife, Fridays at 10et/7pt on Cottage Life TV.